kjempelodott/ananas/README.md

 ./pyshell
 ```

 It will ask for username and password.
+Your local username will be used if you leave the username field blank.
 If login succeeds, you are asked to select a room:

 ```
 ./pyshell
-Username: (kjempelodott) usernameAtFronter
+Username: (myuser) usernameAtFronter
 Password:

 return <Ctrl-D>